stevekane/promise-it-wont-hurt/exercises/to_reject_or_not_to_reject/problem.md

 Lastly, pass `console.log` and the function you just created as the success and rejection handlers respectively.

-If successful, your script should only log "I FIRED" and should **not** log "I DID NOT FIRE".
+If successful, your script should only log “I FIRED” and should **not** log “I DID NOT FIRE”.

 Note that unlike the prior exercises, you do not have to use `setTimeout` with this.